lightdash/lightdash/docs/docs/get-started/setup-a-github-project.md

 If your dbt project is in a sub-folder in your repo (e.g. `lightdash/lightdash-analytics/dbt/dbt_project.yml`), then you'll need to include the path to the sub-folder where your dbt project is relative to `GITHUB_REPO` (e.g. `/dbt`).

+#### TARGET
+This is the dbt profile target.

+You can have a profile for development which has read and write access and a separate profile for Lightdash with only read access.

 ## 4. Deploy your Lightdash app instance

 Heroku will show that it's setting up and deploying Lightdash.
 When it's complete you should see an option to manage